-The Max Planck Institute for Molecular Biomedicine is one of 79 research institutes run by the Max Planck Society to promote science.
+The Max Planck Institute for Molecular Biomedicine is a research institute run by the Max Planck Society to promote science.
 The international team consists of more than 150 researchers from around 15 countries.
 They include biologists, physicians and physicists.

 The International Max Planck Research School- Molecular Biomedicine (IMPRS-MB), a cooperation between Münster University and the institute, is especially worthy of mention.
 Teaching is coordinated closely with the Graduate School for "Cell Dynamics and Disease" (CEDAD) which is funded jointly by Münster University and the State of North Rhine-Westphalia.

 The “Helmholtz Institute Münster” (HI MS) was established in 2013 by the University of Münster as part of a research alliance with the Forschungszentrum Jülich and RWTH Aachen University.
 The researchers at the HI MS investigate electrochemical energy storage systems as an essential prerequisite for developing innovative energy strategies, for example, in the field of electromobility.
 Particularly noteworthy is the close partnership between HI MS and the Battery Research Center MEET of the University of Münster which have been jointly collaborating in cutting-edge energy storage research since 2011.